-Join me for this live, two-hour class and discover how the five things that I’ve learned about self-editing can help you to recognize what works in your own writing – and to fix what doesn’t.
+View the archive of my two-hour class and discover how the Five Things That I’ve Learned about self-editing can help you to recognize what works in your own writing – and to fix what doesn’t.

 The ugly truth?
 Most writing groups don’t know much about writing.
 The individuals in the group most often critique by letting the writer know what “doesn’t work” for them without giving the writer any guidance in the area of how to fix it.
 Sometimes someone in the writing group decides she doesn’t “like” or “cannot connect with” the main character.
 Sometimes someone says there’s something wrong with the pacing.
 Sometimes someone declares that she “just doesn’t get” what you’re trying to do.
 And on and on.